Settorezero/Arlok/README.md

 ARLOK is a simple educational (STEM) Robot based on Arduino UNO with parts printed in 3D and all easy-available components.

 ARLOK is cheap, cute and easy to assemble and program.
-There are some programming examples that will make this robot moving around avoiding obstacles, following a line on the floor or let you control it using your cellphone.
+There are some programming examples that will make this robot moving around avoiding obstacles, following a line on the floor or let you control it using your cellphone with Android app source code provided too.

 ARLOK is the second version of [AR.L.O.](https://github.com/Cyb3rn0id/AR.L.O.) made to be compatible with the [MakerUNO](https://makeruno.com.my/) board.
 So it's better use a MakerUNO but you can use also an Arduino UNO (in this case you'll need some longer headers for the shield connections).